dublinstreets/IISG_archive_transcoding/README.md

 <img src="https://github.com/sonianikolaeva/IISG_archive_transcoding/blob/master/Documentation/img/transcoding_still_image.jpg" width="55%">

-*Secondly*, I understood that the black screen is obviously not the best option for a video that's running to 3.5 minites.
+*Secondly*, I understood that the black screen is obviously not the best option for a video that's running 3.5 minites.
 Then I started to experient with recording myself as a text activator and manipulation the image of myself to have it more abstarct.
-Indeed, the personality of me is not imporant, but its important to see that behind the activation is a real person.
+Indeed, the personality of me is not imporant, but its important to see that behind the activation there is a real person.

 **Sketches 2:**